Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Constraints

 \subsection{Experimental Constraints}

 \begin{itemize} \item \textbf{EW Precision Tests} We evaluated the EW precision constraints by computing the $S, T$ and $U$ parameters using the SPheno package \cite{Porod_2003}, with the model files written in SARAH \cite{Staub_2015}.
-These so-called `oblique parameters' provide stringent constraints on new physics, thereby demanding that any extension to the SM Higgs sector should conform to high precision data from LEP (primarily).
-The numerical values of these observables are \cite{Workman:2022ynf}
+These so-called `oblique parameters' provide stringent constraints on new physics masses and relevant couplings.
+Therefore any BSM theory should conform to these precision data which are primarily collected by LEP, SLC and Tevatron.
+The numerical values, with correlation coefficients of $+0.92$ between S and T plus $-0.68$ ($-0.87$) between S and U (T and U) are \cite{2018}

-\item \textbf{BSM Higgs Boson Exclusion} We assessed the exclusion limits from direct searches for the BSM scalars at the LHC, LEP and the Tevatron.
+\item \textbf{BSM Higgs Boson Exclusions} We assessed the exclusion limits from direct searches for BSM (pseudo)scalars states at the LEP, Tevatron and the LHC.
 These exclusion limits were evaluated at the $95 \%$ Confidence Level (C.L.) using the HiggsBounds-6 \cite{Bechtle_2020} module via the HiggsTools \cite{Bahl_2023} package.
-In our analysis we have also demanded that our lighter Higgs must comply with the results of ~\cite{CMS:2024ulc}, where the scalars are produced in association with a massive vector boson or a top anti-quark pair and further decays via leptonic modes.
+In our analysis we have also demanded that our lighter Higgs must comply with the results of ~\cite{CMS:2024ulc}, where the Higgs particles are produced in association with a massive vector boson or a top anti-quark pair and further decays via leptonic modes.

 \item \textbf{SM-Like Higgs Boson Discovery} We examined the compatibility of our 125 GeV Higgs boson with the discovered SM-like Higgs boson using a goodness-of-fit test.
 Specifically, we calculated the $\chi$-square value with HiggsSignals-3 \cite{Bechtle_2021} via HiggsTools, comparing the predicted signal strengths of our Higgs boson to those observed experimentally.
-We retained the parameter spaces that satisfies the condition $\chi_{125}^2 < 189.42$, corresponding to a $95 \%$ C.L. with $159$ degrees of freedom.
+We retained the parameter spaces that satisfies the condition $\chi_{125}^2 < 189.42$ \cite{Benbrik:2024ptw, Belyaev:2023xnv}, corresponding to a $95 \%$ C.L. with $159$ degrees of freedom.
+The choice of the upper bound on $\chi^{2} < 189.42$, corresponds to a global $\chi^2$ goodness of fit test at $95 \%$ C.L. ensuring that the predicted properties of the heavier CP even Higgs state (with the mass $m_{H} = 125$ GeV) of the underlying 2HDM Type-I closely match those of the Higgs boson observed at the LHC, thereby keeping the model compatible under current experimental constraints.

 \item \textbf{Flavour Physics} We incorporated constraints from $B$-physics observables, which are sensitive to potential new physics contributions in loop mediated FCNC processes.
-Specifically, we tested the most stringent bound on the Branching Ratio ($\mathcal{BR}$) of the $B\rightarrow X_s \gamma$ decay using Next-to-Leading Order (NLO) calculations in QCD as discussed in \cite{Borzumati_1998}.
+Specifically, we tested the most stringent bound on the Branching Ratio ($\mathcal{BR}$) of the $B\rightarrow X_s \gamma$ decay using Next-to-Leading Order (NLO) calculations in QCD as discussed in \cite{Borzumati_1998}: